MeryemHammani/CosmeticShop_SpringBoot_Angular/README.md

-Certainly, let me refine the README using a more consistent style:

----

-# CosmeticShop_SpringBoot_Angular

 ## Cosmetic Shop E-Commerce Project

 This project is an e-commerce platform for cosmetic products, developed with Spring Boot, Angular, and an SQL database.
 The system includes both a user interface and an admin interface.